-All glass collected separately is brought back to our Materials Recycling Facility (MRF) for storage.
+All glass collected separately is brought back to our state of the art Materials Recycling Facility (MRF) for storage.
 This is then bulked up and transported to a glass treatment plant.

 The glass goes through a pre-treatment process which removes any paper or plastic using blown air.
 Any metal objects are removed with magnets.

-The glass is then crushed and melted then moulded into new products such as bottles and jars.
+Then it’s crushed, melted and moulded into new products such as bottles and jars.
 A highly versatile material with almost limitless applications; it makes complete sense to recover as much glass as practically possible.